Rosster/MLFinalProject/README.md

    1. Map Ticker to Full company name and then do simply string includes
 5. Use Google Sheets / Google Finance to get the Daily prices
    1. =GOOGLEFINANCE("AAPL", "price", "1/1/2018", "12/31/2018", "DAILY")
-   OR USE Google Python API for GoogleFinance
+   OR USE Google Python API for GoogleFinance (DONE)
 6. Parse DOJ Dataset into Dataframe (DONE)
 7. Parse above google sheets results into Dataframe
 8. Is there a stock movement based simply on a mention in the DOJ Filing